sabyrzhan/java-shell-demos/jbang-demo/README.md

 ```

 ## Building native image from JAR file and `lib` using GraalVM
-To building native image first build portable JAR file.
+To build native image first build portable JAR file.
 Then convert it to native with GraalVM.
 ```shell
 $GRAALVM_HOME/bin/native-image -jar Main.jar MainApp -cp lib
 ```